-- Pollen Street Capital Limited has been appointed as the Group's investment manager and Alternative Investment Fund Manager ("AIFM") for the purposes of the Alternative Investment Fund Managers Directive ("AIFMD"); - Apex Fund Services (UK) Limited has been appointed to act as the Group's Administrator (the "Administrator"); - Link Company Matters Limited has been appointed to act as the Company's Secretary (the "Secretary"); - Indos Financial Limited has been appointed to act as the Group's Depositary (the "Depositary"); - Sparkasse Bank Malta plc has been appointed to act as the Group's Custodian (the "Custodian"); - Computershare Investor Services plc has been appointed as the Group's Registrar (the "Registrar"); and - Liberum Capital Limited has been appointed to act as the Group's corporate broker and financial adviser.
+• Pollen Street Capital Limited has been appointed as the Group's investment manager and Alternative Investment Fund Manager ("AIFM") for the purposes of the Alternative Investment Fund Managers Directive ("AIFMD");

+- Apex Fund Services (UK) Limited has been appointed to act as the Group's Administrator (the "Administrator"); - Link Company Matters Limited has been appointed to act as the Company's Secretary (the "Company Secretary"); - Indos Financial Limited has been appointed to act as the Group's Depositary (the "Depositary"); - Sparkasse Bank Malta plc has been appointed to act as the Group's Custodian (the "Custodian"); - Computershare Investor Services plc has been appointed as the Group's Registrar (the "Registrar"); and - Liberum Capital Limited and Cenkos Securities plc have been appointed to act as the Group's joint corporate broker and financial adviser. - Slaughters and May have been appointed to provide legal services to the Group.